thebriando/buildings_platform/README.md

     "address": (string, required) The street address of the building.
     "state": (string, required) The state where the building is located.
     "zip": (string, required) The ZIP code for the building.
     [custom_field]: Any custom fields defined for the client.
 These fields will vary depending on the client's configuration.
+Their values can either be numbers, freeforms, or enums
   }
 }
 ```